 The Parent Loan for Undergraduate Students (PLUS) is a government-guaranteed loan that families can use to cover all or a portion of their student's educational expenses and is available to families of all income brackets.
 Students must be enrolled at least half-time (6+ credit hours) per semester to be eligible for a Federal PLUS Loan.
 A FAFSA (Free Application for Federal Student Aid) is required for a Parent PLUS loan.

->

-> As a parent of a dependent, undergraduate student, you have the opportunity to apply for a Federal Direct Parent (PLUS) Loan for the 2013-2014 school year.
+As a parent of a dependent, undergraduate student, you may complete the following steps to apply for a Federal Direct Parent (PLUS) Loan.

->

-> 1. Complete and sign the Plus Loan Request Form.
+1. Complete and sign the Plus Loan Request Form.
 Return the completed form

 to the USF Financial Aid Office, 1101 W 22nd St., Sioux Falls, SD 57105 or fax